-You should be using a clay mask at least once a week to draw all impurities out and make your skin look more matte and fresher.
+You should use a clay mask at least once a week to draw all impurities out and make your skin look matte and fresher.

-Cleansing and detoxifying, Sand and Sky’s Brilliant SkinPurifying Pink Clay Mask refines large pores and brightens the complexion.
-It’s made with Australian pink clay.
+Cleansing and detoxifying, Skinceuticals Clarifying Clay Mask (£65) refines large pores and brightens the complexion.
+It’s made with Kaolin and Bentonite Earth Clays.

 6. Wear sunscreen daily.

 This is obviously for when we can leave our houses after the lockdown.
 You shouldn’t let your skin get any sun exposure without sunscreen on, as this could cause make your pores appear massive.